centreon/centreon-documentation/versioned_docs/version-22.04/installation/introduction.md

 This chapter describes how to install your Centreon monitoring platform.

 The monitoring platform may be installed in several ways.
-However, **we strongly recommend using Centreon ISO or Centreon repositories (packages) to install your platform**.
+However, **we strongly recommend using Centreon repositories (packages) to install your platform**.
 Enjoy our industrialization work during installation and update steps of the environment.
 Also enjoy optimizations installed by default on the system.